Opening a restaurant is neither a short nor a simple process.

 If you plan to host live events in your restaurant or bar, then you will need to apply for a live entertainment license.
 The licensing authority in your state approves annual entertainment licenses where food or drink is served on the location’s premises.
 This can apply to a concert, dance, exhibition, cabaret, or public show conducted on your restaurant premises.

 15. Pool Table License

 Some states and counties require restaurants and bars to apply for a pool table license in order to offer a pool table to customers.
 The applicant will be considered based on location (is there a high amount of pedestrian traffic or parking traffic) and can limit the hours of operation of the pool table and the number of pool tables allowed.
 It can cost an annual fee of $10 to $15.

 If you've been adding in your head while reading this post, you know that, all in all, the process of licensing can cost upwards of $1,000 before you open doors.
 It can also take 2-3 months or even longer to get everything approved.
 That's quite an investment, and you'll need a restaurant business plan to make sure you're really ready to start this venture.

 Download your free restaurant business plan template, and if you're ready, start applying for these food licenses and restaurant permits now.
 Click here to find your local requirements.

 These are only some of the primary licenses and permits restaurants must acquire to open and operate legally.
 The exact laws and regulations for each license are often specific to different cities, counties, and states.
 Make sure that you understand all of the various licenses you will need on the federal, state, and city level.
 It can be a tedious and drawn-out process, but securing all of the necessary permits is a critical step towards opening your new restaurant and avoiding disastrous penalties.

 Once you're ready to open your restaurant, the next step is finding the right technology to support it.
-Consider easy-to-use restaurant POS system with online ordering, loyalty, inventory, gift cards, and digital receipts built in.
+Consider easy-to-use point of sale with online ordering, loyalty, inventory, gift cards, and digital receipts built in.